NavyaG-lab/Tech-writer/etl_users/manual_dataset_series.md

  - Do a dry run of the append to check that the schemas match up
    ```
-   nu dataset-series append my-series s3://nu-tmp/me/my-dataset --dry-run
+   nu-<country> dataset-series append my-series s3://nu-tmp/me/my-dataset --dry-run
    ```

    If it fails you can get a little more info regarding the schemas by adding the `--verbose` flag.

- - Once the schema validation is passing ask on `#squad-data-infra` for write access to the `nu-spark-metapod-manual-dataset-series` bucket if you don't have it already.
+ - Once the schema validation is passing ask on `#squad-data-infra` for write access to the manual series bucket if you don't have it already.
 This will eventually be automated through the `#access-request` form.

  - Run the append command

  ```
- nu dataset-series append my-series s3://nu-tmp/me/my-dataset
+ nu-<country> dataset-series append my-series s3://nu-tmp/me/my-dataset
  ```

    * If there is an s3 file copy error, save the output of the command and ask on `#manual-dataset-series`

- - Run the info command again to see that your dataset was added `nu dataset-series info my-series`
+ - Run the info command again to see that your dataset was added `nu-<country> dataset-series info my-series`

 ## Create a dataset series contract op for your new dataset series